-- OS X has a number of decoders already built into Core Audio, so there's no need to install anything. - On Linux, you can install GStreamer for Python, FFmpeg, or MAD and pymad.
+- OS X has a number of decoders already built into Core Audio, so there's no need to install anything. - On Linux, you can install GStreamer with PyGObject, FFmpeg, or MAD with pymad.
 How you install these will depend on your distribution.
-For example, on Ubuntu, run apt-get install python-gst0.10-dev.
-On Arch Linux, you want pacman -S gstreamer0.10-python.
-If you use GStreamer, be sure to install its codec plugins also.
+For example, on Ubuntu, run apt-get install gstreamer1.0 python-gi.
+On Arch Linux, you want pacman -S gstreamer python2-gobject.
+If you use GStreamer, be sure to install its codec plugins also (qst-plugins-good, etc.).